 The Baby Bliss selection comes from Australian plant breeder Todd Layt who selected it as a seedling selection of Dianella revoluta 'DR4000' in 1996 at Clarendon, New South Wales, Australia.
 Baby Bliss differed from its parent plant by having denser and shorter more glaucous foliage.
 The plant received US Plant Patent PP18,883 in June 2006and was introduced in the United States by VersaScapes of Mt.
 Pleasant, South Carolina and is now marketed by Dig Plants, Inc.

-The information about Dianella revoluta Baby Bliss ['DTN03'] PP18,883 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Dianella revoluta Baby Bliss ['DTN03'] PP18,883 that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.